 Artificial intelligence (AI) has certainly become a popular buzzword.
 But it’s more than that–it’s a critical new technology that too many companies have heard about yet aren’t certain how to use.
-Today, and every day for the foreseeable future, a multitude of industries and companies are contemplating how to incorporate AI into their operations.
-To implement such solutions into your company, though, answering a few questions about feasibility is essential.
+Today, and every day for the foreseeable future, a multitude of industries and companies are contemplating how to implement AI solutions into their operations.
+To incorporate such solutions into your company, though, answering a few questions about feasibility is essential.

 To understand if your company is ready to utilize artificial intelligence, you must first ask why you will be employing this technology.
 What problem are you trying to solve?
 Is there a simple solution before approaching something more complicated?

 Without identifying a clear problem to solve, your company will not reap the desired benefits when utilizing machine learning.
 If you are looking for a solution to detect anomalies, predict an event or outcome, or optimize a procedure or practice, then you likely have a problem AI can address.

 Once you have recognized a quantified problem for artificial intelligence to solve, you need to inquire about your company’s current collection of data.
 Data is not just a component of AI; rather, the two are intertwined.
 In order to employ AI, understanding the connection between the data you’re compiling and the problem you are striving to resolve is key.
 It needs to be data in which you can reasonably expect to find a pattern.
 Data — quality data — is imperative to the learning you seek from an artificial intelligence solution.